irobot/ipmi-mqtt/README.md

 git clone https://github.com/irobot/ipmi-mqtt.git && cd ipmi-mqtt
 ```

-2. Copy .env.example to .env, edit the values in it and save it:
+2. Copy `.env.example` to `.env`, edit the values in it and save it:
 ```bash
   cp .env.example .env
   nano .env